Shih Tzu

 Umbilical Hernias

 What is an Umbilical hernia?
-It is usually a small soft bump/bubble where your puppies umbilical cord was (their belly button) and for some reason the muscle failed to close up.
-There are many theory's as to why they are common in Shih Tzu.
-One reason could be the fact that shih tzu's have uneven bite, sometimes the moms tend to have a harder time "cutting the cord" and will tug, pull or even chew to close to the skin or sometimes a difficult delivery and the puppy had to be pulled out.
-I assist with all of our puppy deliveries and cut the cord, but some moms are a little aggressive with cleaning and care when the puppies are first born.
-Sometimes they just simply pop up out of nowhere.
-Some are genetic and if a dog continuously produces them then it more then likely has a genetic component.
-It is very rare that umbilical hernia will cause any health concern.
+It is usually a small soft bump/bubble where your puppy's umbilical cord (their belly button) and, for some reason, the muscle fail to close up.
+There are many theories about why they are common in Shih Tzu.
+One reason could be that shih tzu have an uneven bite; sometimes, the moms tend to have a more challenging time "cutting the cord" and will tug, pull or even chew too close to the skin or, occasionally, a difficult delivery.
+I assist with all of our puppy deliveries and cut the cord, but some moms are a little aggressive with cleaning and care when the puppies are firstborn.
+Sometimes they simply pop up out of nowhere.
+Some are genetic, and if a dog continuously produces them, it likely has a genetic component.
+An umbilical hernia will rarely cause any health concerns.

 Inguinal Hernias